sathvikramakrishnan/RISCV-Pipelined-Processor/README.md

 ---

 This repository contains the Verilog HDL implementation of a simple **RISC-V pipelined processor**.
-The `doc` directory contains the RISC-V Instruction Set Manual from https://riscv.org
+For detailed information on the RISC-V instruction set, please refer to the official RISC-V Instruction Set Manual, available in the `doc` directory (originally from https://riscv.org)

 ## Features